indexity-io/orientdb-stress/README.md

 Sequentially restarts server nodes at intervals, validating HA status after each set of restarts.
 This is a pathological scenario, designed to expose problems with distributed startup and shutdown when the cluster is highly unstable.

-## Random Kill

-`orientdb-stress run random-kill`

-Kills a random server node at intervals.
-This test is similar to the random restart scenario, but uncleanly kills the OrientDB nodes using `KILL` signals.
-This tests the ability of the cluster to recover from node failures, as well as the ability to recover from unclean shutdown of data stores.
+## Custom restart behaviour

+All of the restart scenarios (including `alternate-start-stop`) can be customised with the following arguments:

+* `--restart_interval` - customises the duration between system restart actions.
+* `--stop_start_dead_time` - specifies a time (in fractional seconds) that the server should stay down during a restart event.
+* `--stop_start_kill_server` - stops the server uncleanly with a kill signal.
+* `--stop_start_reset_database` - removes the database files for the server after stopping, requiring it to re-sync with the cluster after restart.

 # Workloads

-All of the scenarios can be run with a query/update workload by providing the `--enable_workload` arguments, and customised using various `--workload_*` arguments.
+All of the scenarios can be run with a query/update workload by providing the `--workload_enabled` arguments, and customised using various `--workload_*` arguments.

+By default the workload involves making to fields in database records and re-checking the updates were made by querying the database again, which is intended to detect write availability and lost update issues.
 To apply a read-only workload, also specify `--workload_readonly`.

-At present the only workload implemented is updates to a property with a unique index.
+By default, the workload consist of updates to non-unique fields, but this can be modified by using the `--workload_type` argument (to target `UNIQUE`, `NOT_UNIQUE` or `FULL_TEXT` fields).

 ## Workload Validation

-When workload is enabled, operation of the database to server query/update workloads will be verified at each verification phase:
+When workload is enabled, operation of the database to server query/update workloads will be verified at each verification phase.

- - for read-only workloads, records are queried.
- - for update workloads, records are queried, updated and queried again to check for successful update - this will detect failed updates, or lost updates.
+Similarly to the workload itself, the default workload validation involves updating and checking fields, but this can be changed to read-only by specifying `--workload_validation_readonly`

 # Developing

 Install [Poetry 1.8+](https://python-poetry.org/).

 `poetry install`
-`poetry shell`
+`poetry env activate`

-A Visual Studio Code workspace is also included.
+A Visual Studio Code and PyCharm workspaces are also included.

 A shim script is included in the project root, which allows running the module live without having to repeatedly run `poetry install`.